Telltale Labs

 Iterate & Maintain Your Systems

-Why: The tools you built aren't set it and forget it: your knowledge evolves, external platforms change, and your scope grows.
-Each requires a different response.
+Why: Tools need to be updated as your knowledge evolves, external platforms change, and your scope grows.

 Step 9